Our Services

 Helpful Resources

-By boosting dopamine and norepinephrine, methylphenidate can cause decreased appetite, weight loss, insomnia, headache, stomach upset, dry mouth, a faster heart rate, and mood or anxiety changes, which are often mild and improve as your body adjusts.
+Methylphenidate increases dopamine and norepinephrine, which can lead to common side effects such as decreased appetite, weight loss, insomnia, headaches, stomach upset, dry mouth, faster heart rate, and mood or anxiety changes.
+These effects are typically mild and often improve as your body adjusts to the medication.

-Do not stop abruptly; instead track symptoms and talk with your prescriber about dose, timing or extended release options, and seek urgent care for chest pain, shortness of breath, fainting, severe headache or vision changes, rash or swelling, hallucinations, or severe mood changes.
-There are several factors to consider, like heart conditions, other medications, caffeine, and coexisting anxiety, so see below to understand more and to find practical tips that could change your next steps.
+Do not stop methylphenidate abruptly.
+Instead, track your symptoms and speak with your prescriber about adjusting dose, timing, or switching to an extended-release option.
+Seek urgent care for chest pain, shortness of breath, fainting, severe headache, vision changes, rash, swelling, hallucinations, or severe mood changes.
+Because factors like heart conditions, other medications, caffeine intake, and coexisting anxiety can influence your experience, understanding your unique symptom pattern matters.

 Methylphenidate is a commonly prescribed medication used to treat Attention Deficit Hyperactivity Disorder (ADHD) and, in some cases, narcolepsy.
 It's sold under several brand names and has helped millions of people improve focus, impulse control, and daily functioning.